UniKonf/vibey/README.md

 ## 🛠️ Installation

 1. Fork the repo
-2. Clone the repository `git clone`
+2. Clone the repository `git clone https://github.com/<USERNAME>/vibey`
+3. Run `cd vibey` to change the working directory
-3. Run `npm i` to install all dependencies
+4. Run `npm ci` or `npm clean-install` to install all dependencies
-4. Run `npm run dev` to start the application
+5. Run `npm run dev` to start the application
-5. Visit <https://localhost:3000> to view the application
+6. Visit <https://localhost:3000> to view the application

 ## 🎭 How to contribute